zhiqiujiang/zhiqiujiang.github.io/_pages/publications.md

 <br>
 This project examines the nuanced balance between trust and vulnerability in human interactions with AI.
 Philosophical perspectives such as posthumanism or phenomenology serve as a means for engaging with these broader questions concerning privacy, trust, and what it means to people in the digital age.
 <br>
-_Full Presentation at the NeurIPS Creative AI Track (31% acceptance Rate).
+_Full Presentation at the NeurIPS Creative AI Track (31% acceptance rate).
 2024._
 <br>
 ![self_disclosure](/images/self_disclosure_teaser.jpg)
 <small>*Self-Disclosure to AI*</small>